 Choose a utilization between 0 and 100%, run a simulation, and collect

 the results.
 Repeat for utilizations of 10% to 90%, plus 95% and 98%

 of the maximum link rate.
 The maximum rate is given by your packet

 generate packets with an exponential distribution.

+Each experiment should write its output to a file.
 Write a Python script that parses the output files from each experiment and produces a line graph of the average queueing delay as a function of link utilization.
 On the same graph, plot the theoretical queueing delay for the link using the equation w = 1/(2μ) x ρ/(1-ρ).
 Your graph should look similar to this:

 For this section of your report, show the code you used to setup these experiments, and describe the data you collected.
 Then show the graph you created and discuss how well the simulator matches the theoretical result.

 Write a formal, scientific report that has a section for each of the parts of the lab.
 Your report should be written as if you are explaining your work to another CS student, and they need all of the details of what you did so that they can replicate your experiments.